ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 that I kept at it for the past few years.

-Blogging has always been part of my programming life, especially that of my professional career.
-I started doing open-source in 2017, and eventually got paid to program a year after.
+Blogging has always been part of my programming life, especially that of my professional career&mdash; they're like siblings growing up together.
+I published ["Hello World"](/life/2017/01/16/hello-world/) at the same time I wrote [Pyswarms](https://github.com/ljvmiranda921/pyswarms) in 2017.
+A year later, I landed my first programming job.

 However, my first *actual* programming project was back in 2008, still in high school, when I wrote **a simple [CRUD system](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) for student records.**